fiverr/passable/README.md

 The enforce function runs predefined rules in a sequence.
 Its intended use is for validations logic that gets repeated over and over again and shouldn't be written manually.
 For each rule, you may also pass an options object, which will be used by the function of the rule.

-Inside the options object, you can also pass an `expect` attribute (defaults to `true` if unspecified); After running testing each rule, the result is compared with the expected value to determine wheather the test has passed.
+Inside the options object, you can also pass an `expect` attribute (defaults to `true` if unspecified); After running testing each rule, the result is compared with the expected value to determine whether the test has passed.

 If there is no need in an options object, you can simply pass in a value (either positive or negative, which will override the default `expect` option).